galaxyproject/admin-training/Helpers.md

 	1. To reassign them, change [the spreadsheet](https://gxy.io/gatmachines)
 	2. contact them on slack.
 2. and we'll rebuild spares in the background

+## Wrap Up

+- At the end we will offer completion certificates, if they can show they completed a survey.